 - Illness.
 Other illnesses or diseases, such as over-active thyroid, diabetes and rheumatoid arthritis may also cause bone loss.
 Diseases that inflame the gut like Celiac disease, ulcerative colitis, IBS, etc. can lead to serious nutrient deficiencies that can cause bone loss.
 Diseases like anorexia nervosa or bulimia can cause malnutrition and changes in a person’s estrogen level which lead to osteoporosis.

 - Fluoride.
 Fluorides destroy collagen, the glue which adds strength to the bones.
 Fluorosis from excess fluoride consumption (in tap water for example) can pit and scar your bones, and make them more porous.

-Turning Osteoporosis Around Naturally
+Preventing Osteoporosis Naturally